-- Report KPIs weekly.
 Clearly, reporting KPIs has gone nuts in many companies.
 One client challenged us to recommend “the 5 most important” in his distribution center.
 Excellent way to approach it!
 We got it to 9 –covering qualitative and quantitative.

 Move beyond just reporting results to setting goals and report against what’s achieved.
 Year over year (YoY) improvement is the most important aspect of measurement you can provide.

 Conduct an operational assessment and identify the most important areas that need managing and that are costing you the most money and headaches - then measure them for improvement.
 Celebrate your employees productivity in those and other areas!
 In every company there are super stars in some form of production task.
 The picker that out picks her fellow employees by 30%; the packer that achieves day in and out 10 boxes per hour more than anyone else.
 Post the entire department’s productivity by person.

 How can you help each person be more productive and deliver better customer service?

-- Raise the bar and reward their success too.
 I believe that we can acknowledge personal contribution in ways that aren’t always money-oriented.
 Recognition and letting everyone know how they contributed is key.